Třebíč District: Geography

 The landscape is rugged and hilly with valleys of several rivers, and is relatively sparsely forested.
 The territory extends into two geomorphological mesoregions: Jevišovice Uplands (most of the territory) and Křižanov Highlands (north and west).
-The highest point of the district is the hill Mařenka in Štěměchy with an elevation of 711 m, the lowest point is the river basin of the Oslava in Lhánice at 239 m.
+The highest point of the district is the hill Mařenka in Štěměchy with an elevation of 711 m, the lowest point is the river bed of the Oslava in Lhánice at 239 m.

+From the total district area of 1462.8 km2, agricultural land occupies 928.4 km2, forests occupy 396.1 km2, and water area occupies 26.0 km2.
+Forests cover 27.1% of the district's area.

 The most important river is the Jihlava, which flows across the district from northwest to east.
 Other notable rivers are the Oslava and Rokytná.
 The largest body of water is the Dalešice Reservoir.
 There are also many ponds, especially in the northern part of the territory.

 There are no protected landscape areas, only small-scale protected areas.